CiscoDevNet/terraform-provider-cml2/docs/data-sources/lab.md

 - `link_count` (Number) Number of links in the lab.
 - `modified` (String) Modification date/time string in ISO8601 format.
 - `node_count` (Number) Number of nodes in the lab.
+- `node_staging` (Attributes) Optional lab node staging configuration.
+If omitted, the provider will not manage node staging and will ignore remote values. (see [below for nested schema](#nestedatt--lab--node_staging))
 - `notes` (String) Lab notes.
 - `owner` (String) Owner of the lab, a UUID4.
 - `state` (String) Lab state, one of `DEFINED_ON_CORE`, `STARTED` or `STOPPED`.